hashicorp/terraform-provider-azurerm/website/docs/r/search_service.html.markdown

 A `identity` block supports the following:

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Search Service.
-Only possible value is `SystemAssigned`.
+The only possible value is `SystemAssigned`.

 ## Attributes Reference